LS-Lab/KeYmaeraX-release/README.md

 If KeYmaera X acts weird after an update, you should clean your local cache of lemmas by removing (or renaming) the directory `~/.keymaerax/cache`.
 You could also try removing or renaming the model and proof database `~/.keymaerax/keymaerax.sqlite` (if this file has become corrupt, it may prevent KeYmaera X from working properly).

 Errors related to JLinkNative Library are caused by incompatibilities of Java 1.8 in combination with Mathematica 9.
 It is recommended to use Mathematica 10.
+Or they may be caused by some operating system configuration issues.

 Command Line Execution and Templates
 ====================================